ros2/design/articles/realtime.md

 [`cyclictest`](http://manpages.ubuntu.com/manpages/trusty/man8/cyclictest.8.html) is a simple Linux command line tool for measuring the jitter of a real-time environment.
 It takes as input a number of threads, a priority for the threads, and a scheduler type.
-It spins up `n` threads that sleep regular intervals (the sleep period can also be specified from the command line).
-(7)
+It spins up `n` threads that sleep regular intervals (the sleep period can also be specified from the command line) (7).

 For each thread, `cyclictest` measures the time between when the thread is supposed to wake up and when it actually wakes up.
 The variability of this latency is the scheduling jitter in the system.